|

 "If it's to be, it's up to

 me."
-I firmly believe my company
+I firmly believe creating

 2.